cbatini/training_materials/WTDTP_Genomics_masterclass_Oct2023/genotyping_qc_handbook_Oct2023.md

 ```

 ## Per-variant QC
 The per-variant QC steps are aimed at excluding variants that performed poorly during genotyping.
-We usually exclud variants that:
+We usually exclude variants that:

 * have a missingness rate higher than 0.05
 * have a MAF lower than 1%